K2 Curriculum Overview

 Please check your child’s red folder each day for any papers that come home and send the folder, along with any forms that need to be returned, back to school in your child’s backpack.

 Please read to or with you child for at least 10 minutes every night.

 In K2, we educate the whole child.
 Learning to master social-emotional skills– such as listening and self-control– are just as important as academic subjects.
 I use a variety of strategies and incentives to encourage the children to be kind and respectful each other, as well as their teachers and their school.
 We have a class gem jar where every time I notice a positive group behavior such as when students do their best work, they earn a few gems in the jar.
 Once the jar is full the whole class gets a reward such as an extra recess or movie party.
 We have a class kindness tree where every time a child does something very kind for another student they get their name on the tree.
 The first week of school, the children, Mrs. Smith and I worked together to come up with a list of class rules.
-When the kids signed the rules, they agreed that if they choose not to follow them, the consequence will be to “take 5,” which is a five-minute timeout to think about their actions and how to make better choices.
 To help students who are struggling to follow the rules, I use sticker charts on a case-by-case basis.
 Additionally we have a sensory space in the classroom with different manipulatives for students who need a break from their work for a few minutes, as a way to teach them self-regulation.

 K2 attends art, music, library, computer, Spanish and gym class once a week.
 Students also enjoy a weekly reading time with their 3rd grade book buddies.
-On Fridays, please remember to send your child to school wearing sneakers and a gym uniform.
 Thank you.
 Mrs. Kinkead, our reading specialist, will also be working with me to provide your children with differentiated instruction.
-This will appear on your child’s report card as a separate subject called “Reading Lab.”